jjvanzon/Circular-Language-Spec/constructs-drafts/input-output/input-output-parameter-passing.md

     - Using State as In, Out and Thru
     - Using a parameter’s line targets as Out
         - Comparison with Com regarding returning object references.
             - Persisting object reference (harder, is hardly done anyway.
 Or is it?
-Consider passing the returned object to another procedure)
+Consider passing the returned object to another command)
-            - Using the procedure parameter as object reference directly
+            - Using the command parameter as object reference directly
-    - Procedure reference too
+    - Command reference too
     - If example

 - Execution Order